-If you've never heard of Pinboard, it's a web app for keeping bookmarks.
+If you've never heard of Pinboard, it's a web app for keeping web bookmarks.
 So it keeps the URL, title, description, and you can add tags for organization.
 I've been a longtime user and this app met my needs adequately for a long time.

 But it was also becoming the place where my bookmarks went to die.
 I felt like retrieving things from it wasn't very easy.
 I also paid for an optional archival account.
-This means that every link I save gets cached by Pinboard so that if that link goes bad (which so many of them do) I would still have a copy.
+This means that every link I add gets cached by Pinboard so that if that URL goes bad (like so many URLs do) I would still have a copy.